uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - Provide to Uyuni ssh information to connect to the pay-as-you-go instance
     - uyuni will save this information on the database
     - start a single job execution to synchronize repositories and cloud RMT authentication data
-    - product loaded from the pay-as-you-go instance will be displayed on the Products Setup Wizard after the task finishes
+    - product loaded from the pay-as-you-go instance will be available to import after the task finishes
   - Import product using existing "add products" feature (available at UI, API, and cmd)
     - reposync will be able to download all needed data from cloud RMT server
-  - Bootstrap instances using one of the existing methods
+  - Bootstrap instances using the existing methods

 ## Manage pay-as-you-go ssh connection data

-User should be able to register and manage ssh connection data to pay-as-you-go instances from where uyuni should extract repository information and authentication data.
-Users should be able to manage this data using the web UI or the XML-RPC API.
+User should be able to register and manage ssh connection data to pay-as-you-go instances.
+Connecting to those instances, uyuni should extract repository information and authentication data.
+Users should be able to manage ssh connection data using the web UI or the XML-RPC API.

 Supported operations:
   - Add new ssh connection data for pay-as-you-go